-Figure~\ref{fig:onet} illustrates the performance of the MSPRT for one-sample $t$ test of $H_0: \theta = 0$ versus $H_1:\theta > 0$.
-This plot provides the average number of samples out of the fixed design sample size $N$ required by the MSPRT to achieve nearly equivalent Type I and Type II error probabilities.
-Type I error probabilities are exactly maintained at prespecified levels.
-Type II error probabilities for the MSPRTs slightly exceed the targeted value of 0.2 but never exceed 0.22.
+Figure~\ref{fig:onet} illustrates the performance of the MSPRT for a one-sample $t$ test of $H_0: \theta = 0$ versus $H_1:\theta > 0$.
+This plot provides the average proportion of the $N$ samples required by a fixed design test for the MSPRT to achieve nearly equivalent Type I and Type II error probabilities.
+Type I error probabilities are exactly maintained at targeted levels.
+Type II error probabilities for the MSPRT's slightly exceed the targeted value of 0.2, but never exceed 0.22.

 The plot provided in Figure~\ref{fig:onet} for a one-sided $t$ test is nearly indistinguishable from the corresponding plots obtained for one-sample $z$ tests and tests of a binomial proportion; these plots are provided in the supplemental materials.